 The U.S. Securities and Exchange Commission (SEC) continues to shield off a first Bitcoin spot ETF in the United States.

-After already having rejected a number of ETF applications, including VanEck‘s and Fidelity’s bids, the U.S. regulator has now denied NYSE Arca’s bid to change rule to list and trade shares of the NYDIG Bitcoin ETF.The SEC also ended Cboe BZX Exchange’s hopes and dismissed its proposal to change a rule preventing the listing of its Global X Bitcoin Trust.
+After already having rejected a number of ETF applications, including VanEck‘s and Fidelity’s bids, the U.S. regulator has now denied NYSE Arca’s bid to change a rule to list and trade shares of the NYDIG Bitcoin ETF.The SEC also ended Cboe BZX Exchange’s hopes and dismissed its proposal to change a rule preventing the listing of its Global X Bitcoin Trust.

 According to the agency, neither NYSE or BZX comply with the minimum legal requirements needed to safely run a securities exchange platform in the U.S.